theprimarybrain/theprimarybrain.github.io/_posts/2023-12-15-Christmas-Preschool-Activities.md

 ## Keep Learning Through the Year!

 I hope you enjoyed following our preschool journey this week as we learned through Christmas themed activities!
-You can download this[Christmas Preschool Unit](https://www.teacherspayteachers.com/Product/Christmas-Theme-Preschool-Curriculum-Lesson-Plans-December-Pre-K-Activities-10550121?utm_source=PB%20Blog&utm_campaign=Preschool%20Curriculum%20Unit) from my shop.
+You can download this [Christmas Preschool Unit](https://www.teacherspayteachers.com/Product/Christmas-Theme-Preschool-Curriculum-Lesson-Plans-December-Pre-K-Activities-10550121?utm_source=PB%20Blog&utm_campaign=Preschool%20Curriculum%20Unit) from my shop.
 It comes with 20+ lesson plans and all the Christmas themed printable materials you will need to make teaching your preschooler as easy as possible.

 [![ChristmasCover]({{ site.github.url }}/assets/img/product-cover-christmas-preschool-unit.jpg)](https://www.teacherspayteachers.com/Product/Christmas-Theme-Preschool-Curriculum-Lesson-Plans-December-Pre-K-Activities-10550121?utm_source=PB%20Blog&utm_campaign=Preschool%20Curriculum%20Unit)